Black Canadians: 1960s and 1970s

 In July 1967, the Caribana festival was started in Toronto by immigrants from the West Indies to celebrate West Indian culture that has become one of the largest celebrations of Caribbean culture in North America.
 In 1975, a museum telling the stories of African Canadians and their journeys and contributions was established in Amherstburg, Ontario, entitled the Amherstburg Freedom Museum.
 In Atlantic Canada, the Black Cultural Centre for Nova Scotia was established in Cherry Brook.

 Starting in the 1960s with the weakening of ties to Britain together the changes caused by immigration from the West Indies, black Canadians have become active in the Liberal and New Democratic parties as well as the Conservatives.
 In 1963, the Liberal Leonard Braithwaite became the first black person elected to a provincial legislature when he was elected as a MPP in Ontario.
 In the 1968 election, Lincoln Alexander was elected as a Progressive Conservative for the riding of Hamilton West, becoming the first black person elected to the House of Commons.
-In 1979, Alexander become the first black federal Cabinet minister when he was appointed minister of labor in the government of Joe Clark.
+In 1979, Alexander become the first black federal Cabinet minister when he was appointed minister of labour in the government of Joe Clark.
 In 1972, Emery Barnes and Rosemary Brown were elected to the British Columbia legislation as New Democrats.